smcgow/github-test/readme.txt

   $ git checkout -b Feature1    -> Adds a new Feature1 branch and switches to it
   $ git checkout master         -> Switches back to master branch.

+  $ git merge Feature1          -> This merges all changes back to master when on master.

+  $ git branch -d Feature1      -> This will delete the Feature1 branch.